Dave Willock: Biography

 Born in 1909, Willock began his professional career in vaudeville in 1931, teaming with his boyhood friend Jack Carson in a comedy song and dance routine.
 For a time in the mid-1930s, he was a reporter and editor for a Milwaukee newspaper.
 He first appeared on screen in Good Girls Go to Paris (1939), in an uncredited bit part.

 He teamed with Carson again when Carson invited him to write for his radio show; Willock wrote and played the part of Carson's nephew Tugwell on The Jack Carson Show from 1943 to 1949.
 Willock and Cliff Arquette had their own radio and television shows in the early 1950s.
-Both versions were called Dave and Charley; the radio version was heard circa 1950, but the television version of it was on the air for only three months in early 1952.
+Both versions were called Dave and Charley; the radio version was heard circa 1950, but the television version of it was on the air for only three months in early 1952.He appeared on television in S2 E15 of "Wanted:Dead or Alive" as Jethro Dane in "Chain Gang" which aired 12/10/1959.

 In the 1961–1962 season, he played Harvey Clayton, father of the 1920s teenager Margie Clayton, portrayed by Cynthia Pepper in ABC's Margie.
 He appeared on an episode of Dragnet as an ex-vaudevillean who is cheated out of $9,000 that he found on a sidewalk.
 In 1966, he had an uncredited role as the bartender in the Elvis Presley vehicle Frankie and Johnny.
 Willock is probably most familiar to modern audiences from his performance as Baby Jane Hudson's father in the opening scenes of the cult classic What Ever Happened to Baby Jane?
 (1962).
 He appeared in two episodes of The Cara Williams Show with Cara Williams in 1964 and 1965 and played seven different characters on CBS's Green Acres with Eddie Albert and Eva Gabor, mostly portraying clerks or elevator operators.

 Willock did voice acting for animated series, such as the offscreen narrator on Wacky Races (1968) and as father Augustus "Gus" Holiday on The Roman Holidays (1972).
 Willock appeared in a classic 1970 television commercial for "The Great American Soups", directed by American satirist Stan Freberg, alongside tap-dancing star Ann Miller.

+Death

-He died of complications due to stroke on November 12, 1990 at the age of 81.
+Willock died of complications due to a stroke on November 12, 1990, at the age of 81.
 He is buried in Valhalla Memorial Park Cemetery.
 For his contribution to the television industry, Willock has a star on the Hollywood Walk of Fame at 6358 Hollywood Boulevard.